-Generations Magazine staff was invited to join a team of community volunteers on an evacuation outreach mission to Puna seniors living in the path of Kilauea’a latest lava flow.
+Generations Magazine staff was invited to join a team of community volunteers on an evacuation outreach mission to Puna seniors living in the path of Kilauea’s latest lava flow.
 In past centuries streams of lava obliterated Puna farms and Kalapana Village, but most years, fertile soils and clear, ocean breezes make this region a nice place to farm and raise a family.
 Earthquakes, Hurricane Iselle and Kilauea make 2014 an unusually bad year.

 Mauka from Pahoa Community Center, an onerous smoke plume rises from the forest — a constant reminder of encroaching hot lava.
 This day, the flow was predicted to reach town in two weeks.